Unary operation: Negation

-Unary negative and positive

-As unary operations have only one operand they are evaluated before other operations containing them.
-Here is an example using negation:

-3 − −2

-Here, the first '−' represents the binary subtraction operation, while the second '−' represents the unary negation of the 2 (or '−2' could be taken to mean the integer −2).
-Therefore, the expression is equal to:

-3 − (−2) = 5

-Technically, there is also a unary + operation but it is not needed since we assume an unsigned value to be positive:

-+2 = 2

-The unary + operation does not change the sign of a negative operation:

-+(−2) = −2

-In this case, a unary negation is needed to change the sign:

-−(−2) = +2
+Factorial

+For any positive integer n, the product of the integers less than or equal to n is a unary operation called factorial.
+In the context of complex numbers, the gamma function is a unary operation extension of factorial.

 Trigonometry

 In trigonometry, the trigonometric functions, such as $\sin$, $\cos$, and $\tan$, can be seen as unary operations.
 This is because it is possible to provide only one term as input for these functions and retrieve a result.
 By contrast, binary operations, such as addition, require two different terms to compute a result.

 Examples from programming languages

+Below is a table summarizing common unary operators along with their symbols, description, and examples:

 JavaScript

 In JavaScript, these operators are unary: